cpc/PoCL-R-Reference-Android-Java-Client/README.md

 | NDK                           | 25.1.8937393            | (android layout in project tab) app/cpp/inlcudes/NDK                   |
 | C++                           | 17                      | android/app/build.gradle > cppFlags '-std=c++\<version\>'              |

+## PoCL-R server
+In order to use the remote device, a remote device needs to be available.
+See the [PoCL Documentations](http://portablecl.org/docs/html/remote.html?highlight=remote#remote-driver) on how to set up and build the remote server

 ## Tips and Tricks

 ### Check that phone exposes the OpenCL library